JoeKarlsson/night-out/README.md

 This will install the meteor executable onto your system and have you ready to use Meteor.

-3. cd launch-target
+4. cd launch-target
-4. run 'meteor'
+5. run 'meteor'
-4. open your browser window to 'http://localhost:3000/'
+6. open your browser window to 'http://localhost:3000/'
-5. set a launch target for your friends, family, or co-workers!
+7. set up Night Out target for your friends, family, or co-workers!

 ## Contributing
 1. Fork it!